 The compilation of this report would not be possible without the expert work and efforts made by many staff attending to the counters and the relevant software.
-We are also indebted to the team of staff who put in the time working on the counters and verifying the results and to Padraic O'Malley who heads up the entire project.
+I am also indebted to the team of staff who put in the time working on the counters and verifying the results.